PrEP Questions

 Before your visit:

-2. Make a list of questions you want to ask your doctor (Is PrEP right for me?
-What is required of me to take PrEP?
-Can you start me on PrEP and manage my prescriptions?).
+2. Make a list of questions you want to ask your doctor (is PrEP right for me? what is required of me to take PrEP? can you start me on PrEP and manage my prescriptions?)

 At your visit:

-1. Ask all the questions you have written down.
+1. Ask all the questions you have written down

-2. Be clear about why you’re interested in PrEP, and why you think you’re a good candidate.
+2. Be clear about why you’re interested in PrEP, and why you think you’re a good candidate

-Take a look at this brochure to help with some talking points with your doctor!
+Take a look at this brochure to help with some talking points with your doctor.

 Do I need insurance?

-You do not need insurance in order to receive PrEP, but if you do have insurance you can use it!
+You do not need insurance in order to receive PrEP, but if you do have insurance you can use it.

 If you DON’T have insurance: There are a few places in Philadelphia where you can get PrEP prescribed for FREE.
 These include community health agencies and Philadelphia Department of Health Clinics.
 We partner with these agencies all the time and trust the services they provide.
 Many clinics will help you get your own insurance if that is a goal of yours, this way you can receive PrEP anywhere.